 Table 3 test results of non-metallic inclusions (grade)

 The ingot was found to be of qualified purity, but it contained many class B alumina inclusions.

 3.5 Metallographic analysis

-Metallographic structure and grain size of samples at different positions are tested, and the results are shown in Table 4.
+The metallographic structure and grain size of samples taken from different positions were tested, and the results are displayed in Table 4.

 Table 4 metallographic structure and grain size test